nimsara66/CS4642-Mini_Project/README.md

 ## Introduction

 Welcome to Metaphor Mystique, a metaphor search engine powered by <span style="background: yellow;">Semantic Similarity Search and Ranking</span>.
-You can search in Natural Sinhala Language accross 100 metaphors and meanings that has been compiled and prepared by me.
+You can search in Natural Sinhala Language accross 100 metaphors and meanings compiled and prepared by me.

 ![](./assets/complete.gif)

 ## Motivation

-Use state-of-the-art [Sentence Transformers](https://huggingface.co/Ransaka/sinhala-roberta-sentence-transformer) for sentence embeddings and similarity search along with Elastic Search for better Information Retrieval and Ranking
+Utilize state-of-the-art [Sentence Transformers](https://huggingface.co/Ransaka/sinhala-roberta-sentence-transformer) for sentence embeddings and similarity search, along with Elastic Search for better Information Retrieval and Ranking.

 ## Key Features